 Calendula officinalis.
 65-70 days.

 Fully double bright orange flowers on 18-24” plants.
-Erfurter Calendula is a preferred variety for commercial production in the US, with large flowers & a somewhat higher resin content than Resina.
+Erfurter is a preferred calendula variety for commercial production in the US, with large flowers and a somewhat higher resin content than Resina.
 Blooms profusely, but not as prolific as Resina.
 Petals can also be used to make a dye, or fed to chickens to keep egg yolks extra vibrant.
 (No joke!
 In Italy there is calendula produced for this specific purpose!)
-We like to pick the petals off the flowering heads once they just start to dry & turn inward.
-Then they are easily picked & easily dried.
+We like to pick the petals off the flowering heads once they just start to dry and turn inward.
+Then they are easily picked and easily dried.
 Variety originates in Germany, where its full name is Erfurter Orangefarbigen.
 Aka, Orange Zinger.

 Calendula, Resina (Organic)$3.00–$21.00